Kate Bliss: Personal life

-Married to Jonathan Bliss since 2005, the couple have two children.
+She has been married to Jonathan Bliss since 2005; the couple have two children.

-Bliss is a talented pianist having performed in her early teenage years at Dorstone parish church Herefordshire - this was reported in the local church magazine July 1989.
+Bliss is a talented pianist having performed in her early teenage years at Dorstone parish church Herefordshire, as reported in the local church magazine in July 1989.

 Bliss is a supporter of St Michael's Hospice and the Alzheimer's Society, since her grandmother was diagnosed with Alzheimer's.